 Know Your Rights

-During term-time you’re able to work a maximum of 12 hours a week and must have at least 2 weeks off work during school holidays.
-During the school holidays, you can work up to 25 hours a week.
+During term-time you can work a maximum of 12 hours a week.
+Also, you must have at least 2 weeks off work during school holidays.
+And during the school holidays, you can work up to 25 hours a week.

-If you’re 13 or 14, you are not allowed to work during school hours, before 7am or after 7pm, 4 consecutive hours without a break, and you can’t work longer than an hour before your school day starts.
+If you’re 13 or 14, you cannot work during school hours.
+You also can't work before 7am or after 7pm and for 4 consecutive hours without a break.
+On top off that, you can’t work longer than an hour before your school day starts.

-Though you’re not able to work in factories, industrial sites, pubs or anywhere that can negatively affect your health and wellbeing and education, there are still plenty of roles you can get into:
+There are also places where you cannot work at that age.
+Those include factories, industrial sites, pubs or anywhere that can negatively affect your health and wellbeing and education.
+However, there are still plenty of roles you can get into: